blindpandas/Audio-Themes-NVDA-Add-on/readme.md

+# Release status
+Audio Themes add-on is maintained and available to use with NVDA 2022.1 and higher

 # IMPORTANT: Development Status

 I'll update this add-on as my time permits.
 If anyone wants to contribute fixes, they can send pull requests.